Mathics3/mathics-development-guide/docs/installing.rst

 +++++++++++++

-The Mathics core comes with a very rudimentary command-line shell called ``mathics``.
-However, if you want fancier shell features such as:
+The Mathics core comes with a very rudimentary command-line shell, if you want fancier shell features such as:

 * GNU Readline terminal interaction.
 This includes
    - saving command history between sessions.